 Connect With Other Students

-You can network with your fellow students as a great means of helping each other out.
-Although you might not immediately have the power to help them land a great job, your awareness of each other and your skills can really come through in the long run.
-You can even use non-traditional classes to help with your networking.
-According to Rutgers, taking online courses allows you to connect with a more diverse body of students around the world.
-If you find another student in online discussions who you're especially admiring of, try to stay in touch with them through social media sites, such as LinkedIn.
+Network with your fellow students and you may be able to help each other out.
+Having awareness of one another and each person's skills could be extremely valuable in the long run.
+Even non-traditional classes can help with your networking.
+According to Rutgers, taking online courses provides connections to a more diverse body of students, often from all around the world.
+Meet students through online discussions, then try to stay in touch with them through social media sites like LinkedIn.

 Are you looking to apply to colleges?
 Let us help!